nasa/cFE/docs/cFE Application Developers Guide.md

 In the above example, the Application will pend on the SAMPLE_AppData.CmdPipe until an SB Message arrives.
-A pointer to the next SB Message in the Pipe will be returned in SAMPLE_AppData.MsgPtr.
+A pointer to the next SB message in the Pipe will be returned in SBBufPtr.

 Alternatively, the Application could have chosen to pend with a timeout (by providing a numerical argument in place of CFE_SB_PEND_FOREVER) or to quickly